-The seasonal predictability of mean temperature and precipitation is evaluated for a version of the National Centers for Environmental Prediction (NCEP) Medium-Range Forecast (MRF) climate model (see appendix).
-Hindcasts of 3-month climate forecasts with a 10-member ensemble are made 1979-1999 at a 2-month lead time.
+The seasonal predictability of mean temperature and precipitation is evaluated for the operational National Centers for Environmental Prediction (NCEP) climate prediction model (see appendix).
+Hindcasts of 3-month climate forecasts with a 10-member ensemble are made during 1979-1999.
 Initial conditions are updated yearly.
 A simple diagnostic approach is taken to determine the ability of the model to predict seasonal temperature and precipitation patterns.
 Special attention is given to the ability to forecast patterns associated with El Nino Southern Oscillation (ENSO) and Arctic Oscillation (AO).

-Ensemble mean temperature is shown to have a cold bias in the eastern United States, especially around the Great Lakes and Northeast, and there are cold biases in the Southwest.
+The 21-year mean of ensemble mean temperature for the January-March (JFM) season is shown to have a cold bias in the eastern United States, especially around the Great Lakes and Northeast, and there are cold biases in the Southwest.
 Model precipitation rates are higher than observations throughout the country.
 The only exceptions are along the northern Gulf coast and a narrow strip along the Pacific coast.

 Prediction of temperature and precipitation anomalies associated with ENSO was poor but better for cold than for warm events.
 For cold events, temperature anomalies were forecasted well, although the magnitude of the anomaly differed in different regions.
 Precipitation anomaly predictions were poor for some events but improved over warm events for others.
-For warm events, anomaly patterns for both parameters on warm events for others.
 For warm events, anomaly patterns for both parameters on average were poorly represented in the model, although for some individual events anomalies were predicted accurately.
 With regard to the Arctic Oscillation, the model showed no skill in predicting patterns associated with negative and positive events.
 This result suggests the model is unable to predict or maintain low frequency modes in the atmosphere.